DrIsaacKleiner/TFC-Map-Files/README.md

 # TFC-Map-Files
 Converted by WINBSPC v1.4
-This repository was made for overhauling TFC (Team Fortress Classic) maps, and editing TFC maps
+This repository was created for the purpose of overhauling Team Fortress Classic (TFC) maps and editing them.